f-izzat/DGP-StochasticImputation/README.md

 The library depends on several external (header-only) libraries, mainly: `Eigen`, `ThreadPool` and `optim` (https://github.com/kthohr/optim).
 However, the main optimizer is an LBFFGSB which requires a Fortran compiler.

-The current code is a rough draft and hard to read, although can run.
-This repo is currently in progress.
+The current code is a rough draft.

 TODO:

 - Rewrite demo.cpp
-- Remove optim
+- Remove (or integrate Particle Swarm/Adam/ConjugateGrad optimizer) optim dependency
 - Add LBFGSB header-only
 - Add CMakeLists.txt